ansible/ansible-runner-service/misc/nginx/README.md

 The provided container provides a configuration example in the following files:
 ```
 nginx.conf: basic Nginx config file
-ars_site_nginx.conf: Basic configuration for provide mutualo TLS authentication in the service
+ars_site_nginx.conf: Basic configuration for provide mutual TLS authentication in the service
 ```

-- Use the client certificate in all the computers that need to access the Ansible Runner Service
+- Use the client certificate in all the computers that need to access the Ansible Runner Service, or generate and distribute individual client certificates ( see the <client> part in the 'generate_certs.sh' for an example)

 The client certificates must be provided to the client computers where the requests to the Ansible Runner Service are going to be executed.
-This means that the final user is responsible to copy the files in */etc/ansible-runner-service/certs/client* to the client computers.
+This means that the final user is responsible to copy the files in */etc/ansible-runner-service/certs/client* to the client computers. or generate and distribute the clien certificates.

 Double check that the rights for this files allow their utilization in the client computers!